 Once again there is 18% VAT to pay on top of each of these fees.

-Thus for a four-day/three-night trip you’re looking at a total figure of US$350 plus VAT in park fees alone.
-On top of this you’ll probably need to pay the equivalent porters/guide fees to enable them to enter and stay in the park.
-All these fees will be factored into the total amount the trekking agency charges for your trek so needn’t concern you too much here.
-But count on a Meru trek to start at about US$700 per person depending on the number of days you want to spend on the trek and how large your group is.
+Thus for a four-day/three-night trip you’re looking at a total figure of US$350 plus VAT.
+And that’s just for the park fees alone.
+On top of this you’ll need to pay the park fees of the porters/guide fees too.
+(These fees will be factored into the total amount the trekking agency charges you.).
+But count on a Mount Meru trek to start at about US$700 per person.
+The exact price you pay will depend on the number of days you want to spend on the trek.
+It will also depend upon how large your group is.

-Incidentally, you may have noticed in the above examples that there are in fact two guides in the party: one supplied by the agency and one by the park (whom we have called a ranger/guide to avoid confusion).
-The ranger/guide supplied by the park is compulsory, for it is he who carries the gun that, should any of the local fauna take an unhealthy interest in your party, could come in very handy.
-However, these rangers in our experience are often better guides, with good English and a greater knowledge of the park, mainly because they spend most of their time in it.
-Indeed, on one of our treks we didn’t even see the guide who had been supplied by the trekking agency until we got to the Miriakamba Huts at the end of the first day!
+Incidentally, you may have noticed in the above examples that there are in fact two guides in the party.
+One of these is supplied by the agency, one by the park.
+(We have called him a ranger/guide to avoid confusion).
+The park supplies the ranger/guide and is compulsory.
+It is he who carries the gun which, should any of the local fauna take an unhealthy interest in your party, could come in very handy.
+However, these rangers in our experience are often better guides, particularly if you’ve booked with a cheap agency.
+They usually have good English, a well as a greater knowledge of the park.
+Indeed, on one of our previous Meru treks we didn’t even see the agency’s guide until the end of the first day!

 A Mount Meru climb – further reading

-You can read more about a trek up Mount Meru, including how to prepare, how to pack and book, in our Kilimanjaro guide book.
-In it you’ll also find a full route description and plenty of advice on getting the most from your Meru climb.
+You can read more about a trek up Mount Meru in our Kilimanjaro guide book.
+In it you’ll find details on how to prepare, how to pack and how to book.
+You’ll also find a full route description and plenty of advice on getting the most from your Meru climb.
 Our company, Kilimanjaro Experts, also organises treks on Mount Meru.
 It really is a fantastic walk – don’t miss the chance to try it!